BND Hamburger Icon

 • Cost-effective: As with many cloud services, the main benefit of cloud-based phone systems is their low cost.
 Because all your calls are conducted through the internet, you are responsible only for the cost of your internet connection rather than for call minutes or phone service, as you would be with a traditional phone system.
 Traditional systems also charge extra for features like voicemail or auto attendant, whereas most cloud-based systems include these features with your phone service so you have only one monthly cost for your communication needs.

 • Reliable: Another main draw of cloud-based phone systems is their reliability.
-Because most businesses depend on communicating with customers and other outside parties to conduct operations, a reliable phone line is vital.
+Because most small businesses depend on communicating with customers and other outside parties to conduct operations, a reliable phone line is vital.
 Cloud-based phone systems are hosted in multiple locations, which means you and your data are protected even if a server fails.
 This is known as geographic redundancy, and it’s highly effective in helping businesses avoid service issues and downtime.
+Updates and maintenance are also carried out directly in the cloud, which saves you time and money and helps further avoid downtime.

-• Scalable: If your company is growing, cloud-based phone systems also offer flexibility in scaling.
+• Scalable: Your company may eventually start growing, at which point cloud-based phone systems offer limitless flexibility in scaling.
 A cloud management system allows you to easily add phone lines, extensions and advanced features as needed without having to pay for professional installation or purchase additional equipment.
-Updates and maintenance are also carried out directly in the cloud, which saves you time and money and helps avoid communication downtime.

 Cons of cloud-based phone systems